PUTTING ON THE GREEN TO CELEBRATE

 Zulah looks at Scoop.
 “I think we’ll find out what St Paddy’s Day specials are brewing over at Cup ‘O Joe’s coffee shop.”

 “Then we can find out what Fred is stocking at his Corner Grocer,” adds Scoop.
-“Oh, and we need to find out from Mayor Fibbs when the parade will take place.
-And what do you think Rita Malena is planning over at the community center?”
+“Oh, and let’s make sure the parade is cancelled because of the Cornavirus.
+We’ll have to check with Mayor Fibbs.
+And, l we need to find out what changes in scheduling are happening over at the Shady Pines Community Centr.
+Rita Mallena will know.”

 Zulah throws up her hands.
 “Clearly we have a lot of ground to cover.
 See ya later, Maggie.”